pagkly/Zed/Investopedia3/Labor Market Flexibility What You Need to Know.md

 ## How Labor Market Flexibility Works

 Labor market flexibility refers to how quickly a firm responds to changing conditions in the market by making modifications to its workforce.
-A flexible labor market allows employers to make changes because of supply and demand issues, [the economic cycle](https://www.investopedia.com/terms/e/economic-cycle.asp), and other market conditions.
+A flexible labor market allows employers to make changes because of supply and demand issues, [[the economic cycle]](https://www.investopedia.com/terms/e/economic-cycle.asp), and other market conditions.

 But a truly flexible labor market only exists when there are few labor force regulations in place.
 When this is the case, employers are able to set wages, fire employees, and change their work hours at will.
 And the changes can go either way.
 For example, during tough economic times, an employer that has high flexibility can cut wages and increase the number of work hours that employees are expected to work to boost productivity.
 Conversely, when the economy is strong, the same employer may decide to give employees a slight raise and cut back on their hours.

-Less flexible labor markets are subject to more rules and regulations including [minimum wages](https://www.investopedia.com/terms/m/minimum_wage.asp), restrictions on firing, and other laws involving employment contracts.
-[Labor unions](https://www.investopedia.com/terms/l/labor-union.asp) often have considerable power in these markets.
+Less flexible labor markets are subject to more rules and regulations including [[minimum wages]](https://www.investopedia.com/terms/m/minimum_wage.asp), restrictions on firing, and other laws involving employment contracts. [[Labor unions]](https://www.investopedia.com/terms/l/labor-union.asp) often have considerable power in these markets.

 Labor unions can limit labor market flexibility by negotiating higher wages, benefits, and better working conditions with employers.